KawikaN/Chat-Gidens/README.md

 2. **Access the application**
    - **Local**: Open your browser and go to `http://localhost:8501`
-   - **Cloud**: Your app will be available at your Streamlit Cloud URL

-3. **Google Calendar Integration**
-   - Click "Connect Google Calendar" to authenticate
-   - View your upcoming events
-   - Create new calendar events
-   - Manage your schedule directly from the chat interface

-4. **Chat with AI Assistant**
+3. **Chat with AI Assistant**
    - Type your questions in the chat interface
-   - The AI will help you with calendar management and event planning
+   - The AI will help you with calendar management, event planning, and searching for live events via Ticketmaster
-   - Ask questions about your schedule or request help creating events
+   - Ask questions about your schedule, request help creating events, or search for local activities

 ## Troubleshooting

-### Streamlit Cloud Issues
-- **App not deploying**: Check `requirements.txt` for compatibility
-- **OAuth not working**: Verify redirect URIs include your cloud URL
-- **Secrets not loading**: Ensure secrets are configured in Streamlit Cloud dashboard
-- **Memory errors**: Optimize for cloud resource limits

 ### Python 3.13 Issues
 - **Package compatibility**: Some advanced features may not be available